theserverlessway/formica/docs/commands/change.md

 # `formica change`

-Through the change command you can upload your local template to CloudFormation and create a new Changeset.
+Through the change command you can upload your local template to CloudFormation and create a new Changeset for an existing stack.
+It will fail if the stack doesn't already exist.
+If you want to create a ChangeSet for a new stack check out `formica new`(new.md).
 You can see the full template that will be used by running [`formica template`](template.md).

+The default name for the created ChangeSet is `STACK_NAME-change-set`, e.g. `formica-stack-change-set`.
+If a ChangeSet exists but wasn't deployed it will be removed before creating a new ChangeSet.

 After the change was submitted a description of the changes will be printed.
-For all details of those changes check out the documentation for [`formica describe`](describe.md)
+For all details on the information in that description check out [`formica describe`](describe.md)

 ## Options